marcelomagario/portfolio/README.md

 ### Backend (API Completion)

-1.  **Contact Module (AWS SES):**
-    * Implement the `POST /api/contact` route to send emails from the portfolio's contact form.
-    * Utilize AWS SES for email sending.

-2.  **Tag Routes:**
-    * Implement routes to list all tags (`GET /api/tags`).
-    * (Optional): CRUD routes to manage tags directly (though they are already created/associated via posts).

-3.  **Global Error Handling:**
+1.  **Global Error Handling:**
-    * Implement a centralized Express error handling middleware to manage errors consistently.
+    * Implement a centralized Express error handling middleware to manage errors consistently across all routes.

-4.  **CORS Configuration:**
+2.  **CORS Configuration:**
-    * Add CORS middleware to allow the Frontend (which will be on another port/domain) to communicate with the Backend.
+    * Add CORS middleware to allow the Frontend (which will be on another port/domain) to communicate with the Backend securely.

 ### Frontend